 We have a release every four weeks.
 The first two weeks, we specify the test cases and testing is done by the consultants and developers.
 If new processes need to be tested, I take the initiative to sit down with the business team and draw up the test scenarios.
 I use existing test cases as much as possible.
 The third week, the business starts testing.
 If the quality is good enough and there are no more blocking issues, the release goes to production.
 In the fourth week, aftercare is provided; high-priority incidents are resolved.
 In addition, in the fourth week, we start with the preparations for the next release; the functional and technical designs are made.

-At 6:50, I am on my bicycle on the way to work.
-I only have to cycle five minutes.
-When I get to the office, I start by processing my open emails.
-I then check which changes have been prepared for the next release in TOPdesk.
-I then prepare the tests for the changes that need to be tested in Testersuite .
-As test coordinator, I often attend project meetings.
-I also manage the SAP authorisations.
-I test the authorisations and roles myself, then have SAP users test and accept the authorisations (the User Acceptance Test).
+At 6:50 I am on my bike on the way to work.
+I only have to bike for five minutes.
+When I get to the office I start processing my open emails.
+Then I check which changes are ready in TOPdesk for the upcoming release.
+I set up tests in Testersuite for the changes that need to be tested.
+As test coordinator, I also often join project meetings.
+I also manage the SAP authorizations.
+I test the authorizations and roles myself, then I have SAP users test and accept the authorizations (the User Acceptance Test).

 My greatest challenge is to get the people in the business to free up time for good, concentrated testing.
 In doing so, I strive to have the testers focus on the processes where the risks are the highest.

 How do you solve this?